explore-meps/meps-wiki/setup/jupyter_notebooks.md

 ## Notebook Format

 The goal of notebooks is to allow for free form data exporation and rapid experimentation so the structure is much looser than fully productized code.
-Often research spikes will answer a self contained question and lead to new ones, or code in these notebooks will eventually become implemented in the product repository.
+Often research will answer a self contained question and lead to new ones, or code in these notebooks will eventually become implemented in the development repository.
 Therefore a general structure is followed.
 Build a header using markdown in the first cell of your notebook by selecting it and pressing ESC.
 This will convert the cell from interpreting python to interpreting markdown.
 Header cells should be formatted as follows: